 Spatial vs. Planting Design

-After reviewing your responses to my 2015 Survey (which I greatly appreciate you taking the time to fill out) two topics rose to the top: spatial design and planting design.
-Before I jump into either one, I felt it was important to discuss their differences.
-Those new to garden design may not realize both exist...and are important.
+As you approach garden design, it's important to understand two aspects: spatial design and planting design.
 Spatial design can easily be overlooked, by jumping ahead into planting design.
 It's like writing a sentence without understanding the overall structure of the paper.

 Once the spatial design is finalized, plants and other hardscape elements are used to define those spaces.
 Planting beds are formed to reinforce the spaces you created.
 It is within these beds that the magic of planting design occurs.
 Planting areas should not be placed willy-nilly, but always with purpose.